surfdog/static-blog/content/blog/absolute-truths-unlearned-as-junior-developer.md

 and learnings, and isn't meant to be a generalization about how all junior devs think or behave.

-I hope you enjoy the post and can relate a little bit :smile:
+I hope you enjoy the post and can relate a little bit <span aria="hidden">:smile:</span>

 > <small><i>Thanks to {{< a_blank "Artem" "https://twitter.com/iamsapegin" >}}
 > and {{< a_blank "Sara" "https://twitter.com/NikkitaFTW" >}}